Updated: March 2023

 After installation, Palmetto provides you three years of proactive system monitoring and long-term performance tracking.

-Customer feedback: Many clients say that the whole process of having a system installed is always seamless when working with Palmetto.
-Several customers add that they have managed to save thousands of dollars thanks to the efficiency of the solar systems completed by Palmetto.
+Customer feedback: Many clients say that the whole process to install solar panels is always seamless when working with Palmetto.
+Several customers add that they have managed to save thousands of dollars thanks to the efficiency of the solar panel systems completed by Palmetto.

 Service area: All 50 states

 Why we’re recommending:

 SunPower is one of the well-established solar companies in the U.S., having been in business for more than 35 years.

 SunPower stands out because, in addition to providing installation services through approved dealers, it manufactures the solar panels used to install your system.
 Other solar products it offers independently or through partnerships include SunPower Equinox and SunVault Storage.

 SunPower has some of the best warranties in the market.
 You get 25 years for everything on the roof and 10 years for all the components inside your house such as inverters and batteries.

 SunPower offers flexible payment options that also include a $0 down solar financing, allowing you to go solar without upfront costs.